-We highlight results for six groundfish species with unique distributional responses (Fig. 5; see Fig. S2 for results from additional species and Fig. S3 for predicted density distributions for all 19 species).
-Within each of the six species, there was support for 2-3 trends (Fig. 5; second column).
-Comparison of the spatial-trend predictions and clusters (Fig. 5; first two columns) and the mean density from the full model (Fig. 5; third column) revealed how several unique patterns of regional relationships can contribute to nuanced and difficult to detect broad-scale distributional changes including northward, southward, and bi-directional (convergent or divergent) density shifts, in addition to localized offshore shifts.
+We highlight results for six groundfish species with unique distributional responses (Fig. 5; see Fig. S5 for results from additional species and Fig. S6 for predicted density distributions for all 19 species).
+Within each of the six species, there was support for 2–3 trends (Fig. 5; second column).
+Comparison of the local trend predictions and clusters (Fig. 5; first two columns) and the mean density from the full model (Fig. 5; third column) revealed how several unique patterns of regional relationships can contribute to nuanced and difficult to detect broad-scale distributional changes including northward, southward, and bi-directional (convergent or divergent) density shifts, in addition to localized offshore shifts.
 Furthermore, the interpretation of the distributional change often varied between spatial scales of metrics.
-Typically, inference differed the most between the fine-scale map-based interpretation of the spatial trend and the coastwide COG.
-The map of estimated mean density allows one to visually weight the spatial-trend map to better understand where absolute changes in density are greatest.
+Typically, inference differed the most between the fine-scale map-based interpretation of the local trend and the coastwide COG.
+The map of estimated mean density allows one to visually weight the local trend map to better understand where absolute changes in density are greatest.

-Examining the predictions of the spatial trend and density indicated that arrowtooth flounder (Atheresthes stomias) had a southward density shift and shortspine thornyhead (Sebastolobus alascanus) had a northward shift, yet the COG inferences differed to some degree between species.
-The predicted density indicated that the majority of arrowtooth flounder (Fig. 5, first row) was in the northern region, yet the spatial-trend pattern indicates that their density is increasing at the highest rate in the central region.
+Examining the predictions of the local trend and density indicated that arrowtooth flounder (Atheresthes stomias) had a southward density shift and shortspine thornyhead (Sebastolobus alascanus) had a northward shift, yet the COG inferences differed to some degree between species.
+The predicted density indicated that the majority of arrowtooth flounder (Fig. 5, first row) was in the northern region, yet the local trend pattern indicates that their density is increasing at the highest rate in the central region.
 Combined, these regional results suggest a southward shift driven by increases at the southern range edge, similar to the traveling wave pattern demonstrated by many species invasions.
 The time series of the coast-wide COG (black line in last column of Fig. 5) is in agreement of a southward shift, yet the interpretation is not as clear because the coast-wide pattern is heavily weighted by the high densities in the far northern portion of the study area.
 When the COG from each biogeographic region is calculated (colored lines in last column of Fig. 5), we can see that coast-wide COG has been driven further south in the latter half of the time series by decreases in the COG in the central region while the northern COG had almost no trend, providing additional support for the possibility that the change is due to increased density or southward shifts in the central region.

-For other species in our analysis, even the region-specific COG does not accurately capture the nuanced spatial changes described by the spatial-trend field.
+For other species in our analysis, even the region-specific COG does not accurately capture the nuanced spatial changes described by the local trend field.
 For example, shortspine thornyhead is distributed coast-wide, yet their density is increasing fastest in the north-central area and decreasing in the south and within some isolated patches in the far northern end of the region (Fig. 5, last row, left column).
 In this case, the coast-wide COG indicates a northward distribution shift, yet the region-specific COG indicates converging trends, perhaps indicative of contraction of the core range: slightly southward shifting of the northern region and slight northward shift in the central region.
-Thus, the interpretation from the COGs at both scales are relatively consistent with the fine-scale interpretation of the spatial trend, yet these coarse-scale metrics still mask underlying patterns, in this case the decreased density in the southern region.
+Thus, the interpretation from the COGs at both scales are relatively consistent with the fine-scale interpretation of the local trend, yet these coarse-scale metrics still mask underlying patterns, in this case the decreased density in the southern region.